cetotos/PolyDroid/README.md

 </p>
 <sub>credits to @enderplaysvr on discord for logo</sub>

+# **WARNING: PolyDroid is discontinued!
+Updates and fixes are focused on PolyDroid 2 instead: https://github.com/cetotos/PolyDroid2**

 # PolyDroid

 PolyDroid is an Android application that lets you to run the Windows version of Polytoria on mobile based on Winlator-CMOD and FEXCore.